GenomicDataInfrastructure/gdi-userportal-deployment/README.md

 # Post configuration
 * Add a new user to CKAN realm and REMS realm in Keycloak
 * Ensure both CKAN and frontend are pointing to the same Keycloak;

+## Contributing

+We welcome contributions!
+If you would like to contribute, please follow these steps:

+Fork the repository
+Create a new branch for your changes
+Make your changes
+Run the tests to ensure they pass
+Submit a pull request

 ## License